-- A historic or archaeological site is one identified in the Northern Ireland Sites and Monuments Record. - To be counted as ecological focus area, the archaeological feature must be on or adjacent to arable land.
+- A historic or archaeological site is one identified in the Northern Ireland Sites and Monuments Record. - To be counted as EFA, the archaeological feature must be on or adjacent to arable land.
 To be considered adjacent to arable land, an archaeological feature must physically touch the arable land at any point.